Technology

 Caveats: Cunningham says it’s a “misquote that disproves itself.”

 What it means: People are naturally reactive, not proactive.
-The quote is meant literally, but is also a good approach to work: if you ask what to do, you might not get a response.
+The quote is meant literally, but is also a good approach to getting things done at work: if you ask what to do, you might not get a response.
 If you loudly announce what you’re doing, people will correct or stop you as needed.

 Eagleson’s Law (the limits of code authorship)